Was Tom Cruise Married To Penelope Cruz?

 Q: Are Tom Cruise and Penelope Cruz still friends?

-A: Yes, despite their breakup, Cruise and Cruz have remained friends and have spoken positively about each other in interviews.
+A: Yes, despite their breakup, they remained on good terms and continued to support each other professionally.

 While Tom Cruise and Penelope Cruz’s relationship may not have led to marriage, their time together remains a notable chapter in both of their lives.
-As Hollywood continues to captivate audiences with its glamorous romances, the story of Cruise and Cruz serves as a reminder that even the most high-profile relationships can come to an end.
+Their love story serves as a reminder of the complexities and challenges that can arise in the world of celebrity relationships.
+As fans continue to follow their individual careers, the memory of their romance will always be a part of Hollywood’s history.